• Welcome to Edpuzzle!

 Privacy laws and/or regulations often require that parents (or legal guardians) consent to or are notified prior to their child's personally identifiable information (PII) being disclosed to a third party.

-In the field of edtech, this means that teachers and schools must have proven parental consent before students provide any personal information to third parties, like Edpuzzle.
+In the field of edtech, this usually means - but not always - that teachers and schools must have proven parental consent before students provide any personal information to third parties like Edpuzzle.

-As a general rule, parental consent may apply to different age ranges depending on state or regional law.
+As a general rule, parental consent may apply to different age ranges depending on the applicable laws.
+For example:

 Contacting your IT admin – or anyone at your school responsible for data protection – should be the very first step.
 If you are not part of a school or in the unlikely event that your school will not take care of parental consent, you should request it for EVERY student that you invite to Edpuzzle.